Lincoln United F.C.: History

 The next two seasons saw Lincoln finish third in Division One, narrowly missing out on the two promotion places.
 In 1997–98 they reached the FA Cup first round again, losing 2–0 at Walsall.
 A fourth-place finish in 2003–04 was enough for promotion to the Premier Division, with the creation of the Conference North and South seeing numerous clubs promoted to fill the new divisions.
 However, the club were relegated in 2007–08 after finishing bottom of the Premier Division, dropping into Division One South.
 In 2015–16 they finished fifth in the division, qualifying for the promotion play-offs for the first time.
 In the play-offs the club were beaten 3–2 in the semi-finals by Shaw Lane.
 The following season the club won the Lincolnshire Senior Cup for the first time, beating Stamford 3–2 in the final.

+In 2022–23 Lincoln finished third-from-bottom of Division One East of the Northern Premier League, resulting in them facing an inter-step play-off with a club from the division below.
+After being beaten 2–1 by Avro they were relegated to the Premier Division North of the United Counties League.
+They were runners-up in the division the following season, subsequently losing 3–1 to Skegness Town in the play-off semi-finals.
+In 2024–25 the club were Premier Division North champions, earning promotion back to Division One East of the Northern Premier League.

+Women's team

+Originally founded in 2017 as Hykeham Town Ladies, the club was renamed Lincoln United Women in 2020 when the club amalgamated with Lincoln United.
+The club were then members of the East Midlands Regional Women's League Premier Division, having been promoted from Division One North following the curtailed 2019–20 season.
+In 2022–23 the team won the Lincolnshire FA County Women's Cup for the first time, defeating Lincoln City Women 2–0 in the final.
+In 2023–24 the team completed a treble, winning all 18 league games to secure the league title and earn promotion to Division One Midlands of the FA Women's National League, as well as winning the League Cup and the Lincolnshire FA County Women's Cup.